reactjs/react.dev/src/content/reference/react/createRef.md

 ### Migrating from a class with `createRef` to a function with `useRef` {/*migrating-from-a-class-with-createref-to-a-function-with-useref*/}

-We recommend using function components instead of [class components](/reference/react/Component) in new code.
-If you have some existing class components using `createRef`, here is how you can convert them.
+We recommend using function Components instead of [class components](/reference/react/Component) in new code.
+If you have some existing class Components using `createRef`, here is how you can convert them.
 This is the original code:

 <Sandpack>